elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 # Our First Game

 Let's start creating our first minigame with Elm.
-We want to begin with something really small and simple, but it should also have the characteristics we want for our games.
-It should be (very) small, self-contained, interactive, and fun.
-We also want to add a simple scoring mechanism so we can work towards tracking player scores and sending that data to our back-end platform.
+We want to begin with something small and simple that still has the characteristics and features we want for our games.

+Our initial game should be (very) small, self-contained, interactive, and fun.
+And we'll also want to add a simple scoring mechanism so we can work towards tracking player scores and sending that data to our back-end platform.

 ## Creating an Initial Game File

 Inside the `lib/platform/web/elm` folder, let's create a new file named `Game.elm`.
-We can initialize it with the following code so we have something to display on the page:
+We can initialize it with the following code so we'll have something to display on the page:

 ```elm